hanabi/hanabi.github.io/misc/Purple.md

 # The Purple Role in Discord

 If you are reading this, you are presumably being promoted to having the purple role in the [Discord server](https://discord.gg/FADvkJp).
-Congradulations!
+Congratulations!
 And thanks for sticking around this long!

 Zamiel "owns" the Discord server, but for most intents and purposes, we want the server to be governed in an egalitarian manner.
 For that reason, all purple people have administrative powers in the Discord.
 (Meaning that, for example, you can move people around in voice channels, delete other people's messages, and so forth.)
 But with **great power** comes **great responsibility**.